IT project manager jobs - Main Region

 Retail – This applies to both extension of an offline business and online marketplaces.

-Marketing – The evolution of digital marketing and mass adoption of the internet into everyday life has created an array of new roles including that of the IT Manager and Agile Project Manager.
+Marketing – The evolution of digital marketing and mass adoption of the internet into everyday life has created an array of new roles and technologies that have impacted the way this industry operates.